amykatenicho/IoTWorkshop/README.md

 <Go to "blog url" and download the Windows 10 IoT Core Watcher>

+6. Enable your device to internet share with the Raspberry Pi by following the instructions in the file 'Setup your device to Internet Share.pdf'

-6. Run the **Windows 10 IoT Core Dashboard** on your development PC and note your Raspberry Pi IP address on the detected device [each device in this lab has a unqiue name, situated on the blue box].
+7. Run the **Windows 10 IoT Core Dashboard** on your development PC and note your Raspberry Pi IP address on the detected device [each device in this lab has a unqiue name, situated on the blue box].

 	- Click the windows "**Start**" button
 	- Type "**IoT**" to pull it up in the search results